Move to assist landfill squatters

 However, there is another group of people of concern emerging, specifically in Sabah – squatters who live in active and abandoned landfills all over the state.

-Checks with the United Nations High Commissioner for Refugees (UNHCR) showed that after consultations with the Bajau Laut – who are known to be stateless – and neighbouring communities, UNHCR and its country team, the government and civil societies developed and implemented solutions-focused projects for the group.
+Checks on the United Nations High Commissioner for Refugees (UNHCR) website showed that after consultations with the Bajau Laut – who are known to be stateless – and neighbouring communities, UNHCR and its country team, the government and civil societies developed and implemented solutions-focused projects for the group.

 A mapping and legal aid project implemented by the Development of Human Resources in Rural Areas, a partner of UNHCR, with the latter’s technical support, established that some 12,400 stateless persons reside in West Malaysia.